tokuhirom/PLON/README.md

 # NAME

-PLSON - Serialize object to Perl code
+PLON - Serialize object to Perl code

 # SYNOPSIS

-    use PLSON;
+    use PLON;

     my $pson = encode_pson([]);
     # $pson is `[]`

 # DESCRIPTION

-PLSON is yet another serialization library for Perl5, has the JSON.pm like interface.
+PLON is yet another serialization library for Perl5, has the JSON.pm like interface.

 # WHY?

 I need data dumper library supports JSON::XS/JSON::PP like interface.
 I use JSON::XS really hard.
 Then, I want to use other serialization library with JSON::XS/JSON::PP's interface.

 Data::Dumper escapes multi byte chars.
 When I want copy-and-paste from Data::Dumper's output to my test code, I need to un-escape `\x{5963}` by my hand.
-PLSON.pm don't escape multi byte characters by default.
+PLON.pm don't escape multi byte characters by default.

 # STABILITY

 This release is a prototype.
 Every API will change without notice.
 (But, I may not remove `encode_pson($scalar)` interface.
 You can use this.)

 I need your feedback.
-If you have ideas or comments, please report to [Github Issues](https://github.com/tokuhirom/PLSON/issues).
+If you have ideas or comments, please report to [Github Issues](https://github.com/tokuhirom/PLON/issues).

 # OBJECT-ORIENTED INTERFACE

 The object oriented interface lets you configure your own encoding or decoding style, within the limits of supported formats.

-- $pson = PLSON->new()
+- $pson = PLON->new()

-    Creates a new PLSON object that can be used to de/encode PLSON strings.
+    Creates a new PLON object that can be used to de/encode PLON strings.
 All boolean flags described below are by default _disabled_.

 - `$pson = $pson->pretty([$enabled])`